plankanban/planka-installer/README.md

-# Planka Installer
+# PLANKA Installer

-Install Planka with one single command and a few questions.
+Install PLANKA with one single command and a few questions.

 ## READ BEFORE INSTALL